framely/community/docs/reference/annotations/fillstrategy.md

 :::
 ::::

-Instead, it is useful to first open the door before we ask a question about interior.
+Instead, it is useful to first introduce the topic before asking detailed questions about it.
 :::: conversation
 ::: bot Bot
 Do you have a fever?